lemonsjake/Low-Intensity-RL-Procgen-PPO/README.md

 ## States
 ### What are the possible states?
-Not sure if this is right, but I think it's:
-  Able to move, Not able to move
-  Alive         Level Fail, Level Success
+Alive / Able to move, Not able to move, Level Fail, Level Success

 ## Observation Space